Simon Phillips is one of this country's most renowned and respected theatre directors.

 During Simon's tenure at MTC, some of the shows he directed also made their way to the STC stage, including the musicals Urinetown (2006) and The 25th Annual Putnam County Spelling Bee (2007).
 Indeed, musicals have formed a core part of Simon's body of work.
 He directed the original production of Priscilla, Queen of the Desert which had seasons on the West End and Broadway, as well as the new Australasian version of Andrew Lloyd Webber’s The Phantom of the Opera sequel Love Never Dies.

-Most recently for STC, Simon directed Tom Stoppard's Rosencrantz and Guildenstern are Dead, with Tim Minchin and Toby Schmitz in the titular roles.
-In 2016 and 2017, he reunites with his frequent collaborator, designer Gabriela Tylesova, to bring us a hilarious farce in A Flea in Her Ear and an iconic new Australian musical in Muriel's Wedding.
+Recently for STC, Simon directed Tom Stoppard's Rosencrantz and Guildenstern are Dead, with Tim Minchin and Toby Schmitz in the titular roles.
+In 2017, he reunites with his frequent collaborator, designer Gabriela Tylesova, to bring us an iconic new Australian musical in Muriel's Wedding.

 Here, we take a look back at the plays Simon has previously brought to the stages of STC – almost three decades of shared history.